aidotse/PASEOS/README.md

                        epoch=pk.epoch(0), central_body=earth)
 ```
 ### How to add a communication device
 The following code snippet shows how to add a communication device to a [SpacecraftActors] (#spacecraftactor).
 A communication device is needed to model the communication between [SpacecraftActors] (#spacecraftactor) or a [SpacecraftActor](#spacecraftactor) and [GroundstationActor](#ground-stationactor).
-Currently, given the maximum transmission data-rate of a communication device, PASEOS calculates the maximum data that can be transmitted by multiplying the transmission data-rate by the length of the communication window.
-The latter, is calculated by taking into account the period for which two actors are in line-of-sight.
+Currently, given the maximum transmission data rate of a communication device, PASEOS calculates the maximum data that can be transmitted by multiplying the transmission data rate by the length of the communication window.
+The latter is calculated by taking into account the period for which two actors are in line-of-sight.

 ```py
 import pykep as pk